23 Foods You Can Eat After Their Expiration Dates

-Often people throw away canned food on the date printed on the canned.
+People often throw away canned food on the expiration date printed on the can.
 That date is usually three years from when it was placed on the shelf in the grocery store.
 You can use the food in those cans from two to five years past the date provided they are kept in a cool dry place.
-Do not use if you see bulges, dents, popped seals, rusts, or leaks
+Do not use if you see bulges, dents, popped seals, rust, or leaks.

 Cheese can usually be eaten a month past its expiration date.
 Even if you see mold on cheese, you can still eat it.
 Just cut off the mold first.

-Chips, cookies, and crackers will stay fresh long after you first opened the sealed bags.
+Chips, cookies, and crackers will stay fresh long after you first open the sealed bags.
 Make sure you keep the bags closed when not in use.
-Throw them away if they smell bad, taste stale or crumble in your hands.
+Throw them away if they smell bad, taste stale, or crumble in your hands.

 Some condiments, such as ketchup and mustard, are good for a year or two beyond their printed dates if the bottles are unopened.